JohnRiddles/westraining-R/intro-to-R/02-dataio.md

 install.packages("haven")
 ```

-    ## Installing package into '/Users/gonzalorivero/Rlibs'
-    ## (as 'lib' is unspecified)
+    ## Warning: package 'haven' is in use and will not be installed

-The function will hit a CRAN mirror, download the file for the package that we want, and perform the installation routine (which includes a number of checks).
-Now the package is available in our system, we can load it into our session:
+The function will hit a CRAN mirror, download the file for the package
+that we want, and perform the installation routine (which includes a
+number of checks).
+Now the package is available in our system, we can
+load it into our session:

 ``` r
 library(haven)